Oglethorpe Mall: 2010-present

 In March 2016, Piccadilly Cafeteria closed after 47 years of business.
 It was replaced in 2018 by DSW.
 On August 22, 2018, Sears announced that it would be closing in November 2018 as part of a plan to close 46 stores nationwide.
 Also in 2018 the mall received its most significant renovation since 2002.
 This included an updated logo along with new street signs at the highway entrances, as well as new tile flooring in some areas.
 In 2020, longstanding tenant Stein Mart closed as the company liquidated.

 On February 24, 2022, developer Madison Capital was granted approval to rezone the former Sears tract to multi-family.
 This paved the way for the anchor building to be demolished for more than 200 apartments.
+The entire site was then redeveloped and the apartment complex was opened by 2026.
+The new apartment complex is known as Madison Oaks.

 In Fall 2022, Crunch Fitness took the place of the former Stein Mart.
 Throughout 2021 the space was occupied by Overstock Furniture & Mattress.

 On July 2, 2025, three people, including a juvenile, were shot in a shooting inside the mall.
 Officials later confirmed that three other people suffered non-gunshot-related injuries.